 Bonus certificates are debentures where, if certain preconditions are met, a bonus or, where applicable, the better performance of an underlying asset (individual shares or indexes) is paid at the end of the term, in addition to the nominal value.
 Bonus certificates have a fixed term.
-The certificate terms regularly document the payment of a monetary amount or the delivery of the underlying asset at the end of the term.
-Type and amount of the repayment at the end of the term depend on the performance of the underlying asset.
+The certificate terms regularly document the payment of a monetary amount or the delivery of the underlying asset at the end of the term depend on the performance of the underlying asset.
 For a bonus certificate, a starting level, a barrier beneath the starting level and a bonus level exceeding the starting level are determined.
 If the underlying asset corresponds to the barrier or falls short of it, the bonus forfeits and the repayment is made in the amount of the underlying asset.
 Otherwise, the minimum repayment results from the bonus level.
 The bonus is paid out at the end of the certificate's term in addition to the initially paid-in capital for the nominal value of the certificate.